guigasparotto/insider-trading/README.md

 git clone https://github.com/guigasparotto/insider-trading.git
 ```

-* An api key is required.
+* An api key is required to run the program, but the unit tests can be performed without it.
 If you don't have one, go to [Yahoo Finance API](https://rapidapi.com/apidojo/api/yh-finance/) and subscribe for free to get one

 ### Running the Tests